pathminder/pathminder.github.io/_classes/warder-sworn-defender.md

   - name: defensive intercept
     type: Ex
     levesl: [1]
     text: With swift speed and trained instincts, a sworn protector is capable of sudden bursts of speed in the defense of a chosen ward.
-A number of times per day equal to 1 + the sworn protector’s Intelligence bonus, she may leap to her ward’s defense with lightning speed.
+A number of times per day equal to 1 + the sworn protector's Intelligence bonus, she may leap to her ward's defense with lightning speed.
 As an immediate action, the sworn protector moves up to her base speed to a space within 10 ft. of a ward who is being subjected to an attack or effect that would cause harm, to thereby grant her guardianship benefits.
 This movement is subject to attacks of opportunity.
 If the sworn protector is too distant to reach her ward, she cannot use this ability.

   - name: armiger's mark
     type: Ex